Isaiah 23 - Outline of Isaiah (Book Notes menu page)

 from the land of Chittim {ie., the island nation of Cyprus} it is revealed...-

-The news of this tragedy had first reached them when they passed Cyprus.
+The news of this tragedy had first reached them as they sailed past Cyprus.
 But, now they see the smoke of their city for themselves.

 2 Be still, ye inhabitants of the isle;